rfordatascience/civitas/CONTRIBUTING.md

 ## Code style

 This package uses `styler` to help acheive a consistent style for the code.
 Please run `style_pkg()` or the `styler` add-ins on your submission prior to making a pull request.
-Additionally, we request that submissions use use snake case (such as `rep_sample_n`) for function names.
+Additionally, we request that submissions use snake case (such as `rep_sample_n`) for function names.

 ## Code of Conduct